amoux/amoux.github.io/index.md

 sm.save_project()
 ```

-**sentiment-outputs** : Below is an example of how `TextBlob` sentiment method fails to recognize any polarity from the following texts (from youtube comments).
+- **Notes on sentiment scores** : In the following output is an example of how `TextBlob's` ***rule-based*** sentiment method fails to recognize any polarity.
+On the other hand, the trained `CNN-LSTM` sentiment model gives us a spectrum of sentiments scores 👻

 ```
 💬 (Textblob=0.0, YTCSentimentModel=61.0681)